project-jcarbon/jcarbon/README.md

 $$A_{task} = J_{task} / J_{cpu} $$

 This process is a little tricky due to misalignment in the jiffies updating.
 Updating of jiffies is done on a specific interval (usually ten milliseconds), but this is done concurrently for each reported component.
-So while cpus `1` and `2`, and process `A`'s children tasks `B` and `C` may all update every ten milliseconds, when this occurs is likely different.
+So while cpus `1` and `2`, and our process's tasks `A` and `B` may all update every ten milliseconds, when this occurs is likely different.
 As a result, we may end up with a situation where a task's (or multiple tasks') jiffies exceeds the executing cpu's jiffies.

-Thus, we need to carefully align and normalize the signals so we don't have more than 100% attributed to the process.
-Thus, the final attribution computation is:
+We need to carefully align and normalize the signals so we don't have more than 100% attributed to the process.
+The final attribution computation is:

 $$A_{task} = J_{task} / max(1, J_{cpu}, \sum_{task}{J_{task} ,\ where \ cpu_{task} = cpu}) $$